sportssuper/ZSL/_pages/about.md

   <p style="margin-bottom: 1em;">My current projects span basketball technical-tactical diagnostics, physical testing, spatiotemporal data mining, and sports injury analysis (see the Publications section for details).</p>

-  <p style="margin-top: 0.5em; margin-bottom: 1em;">The Athletic Performance and Data Science Laboratory is / We are actively recruiting postdoctoral researchers, Ph.D. students, Master’s students, and research assistants.
-If you are interested in academic collaboration or joining the lab, please feel free to reach out via email at <a href="mailto:ZSL.INEF@gmail.com">ZSL.INEF@gmail.com</a> or <a href="mailto:zslinef@mail.tsinghua.edu.cn">zslinef@mail.tsinghua.edu.cn</a>.</p>
+  <p style="margin-top: 0.5em; margin-bottom: 1em;">The Athletic Performance and Data Science Lab, which I lead, is actively recruiting Ph.D. students, postdoctoral researchers, and summer interns.
+If you are interested in academic collaboration or joining my lab, please feel free to reach out to me via email at <a href="mailto:ZSL.INEF@gmail.com">ZSL.INEF@gmail.com</a> or <a href="mailto:zslinef@mail.tsinghua.edu.cn">zslinef@mail.tsinghua.edu.cn</a>.</p>

   <p>Below is a list of our academic collaborators and institutional partners.
 We are always eager to welcome like-minded, motivated individuals to our team.
 Top-performing students from our lab are regularly recommended for internships and training opportunities with world-class basketball clubs.
 We warmly invite you to join us.</p>
 </div>